AGA Institute Quality Committee

 - Support AGA staff and collaborate with other AGA committees in efforts to operationalize quality measures in practice.

 - Serve as a liaison to various task forces and national quality initiatives related to development and implementation of quality measures and improvement relevant to gastroenterology practice.

 - Provide input on strategic trends and opportunities and suggest adjustments to the Strategic Plan for the chair to communicate to the AGA Institute Leadership Cabinet.

 - Perform other functions as assigned by the Governing Board.

 The committee is authorized to hold two face-to-face meetings per year, one in September and one at Digestive Disease Week®, and teleconferences throughout the year as needed.

-- Michael L. Weinstein, MD, AGAF (governing board liaison)
+- Nice Toriz, MD, AGA (governing board liaison)

 - Deepak Gopal, MD, FASGE, AGAF

 - David Hudesman, MD, AGAF

 - Cynthia Wun-ping Ko, MD, MS